Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Verify-and-Retrieve.md

      ![](./Media/miyagi-image117.png)

-1. Now, click on **Next** from the lower right corner to move to the next page.
+### You have successfully completed this lab.
+Now click on **Next** from the lower right corner to move to the next page.